t-0hmura/fairchem/README.md

 dyn.run(steps=1000)
 ```

-### Why a single repository?
-A single repository simplifies testing and ensures consistency across our interconnected core, data and application
-packages.
-The repo is organized into several directories to help you find what you are looking for:

-- [`fairchem.core`](src/fairchem/core): State-of-the-art machine learning models for materials science and chemistry
-- [`fairchem.data`](src/fairchem/data): Dataset downloads and input generation codes
-- [`fairchem.demo`](src/fairchem/demo): Python API for the [Open Catalyst Demo](https://open-catalyst.metademolab.com/)
-- [`fairchem.applications`](src/fairchem/applications): Follow up applications and works (AdsorbML, CatTSunami, etc.)

-### Looking for fairchem v1?
+### Looking for Fairchem V1, models and code?
+Fairchem V2 is a major upgrade and we completely rewrote the trainer, fine-tuning, models and calculators.

+We plan to bring back the following models compatible with Fairchem V2 soon:
+* Gemnet-OC
+* EquiformersV2
+* ESEN

+We will also be releasing more detailed documentation on how to use Fairchem V2, stay tuned!

+The old OCPCalculator, trainer code will NOT be revived.
+We apologize for the inconvenience and please raise Issues if you need help!
-You can still use models from fairchem version 1, by installing version 1,
+In the meantime, you can still use models from fairchem version 1, by installing version 1,

 ```bash
 pip install fairchem-core==1.10